 A Special Note on Sherwin-Williams PaintShield™

-The presence of COVID-19 in our world, country, and our own community has raised an awareness of pandemic diseases like never before in our history.
-The good news is that it’s got us focusing on how to prevent the spread using simple techniques like social distancing, quarantine and washing of hands and not touching your face.
+The presence of COVID-19 in our world, country, and our own community has raised awareness of pandemic diseases like never before in our history.
+The good news is that it’s got us focusing on how to prevent the spread using simple techniques like social distancing, quarantine, and washing of hands and not touching your face.
 These hygienic techniques and products are relevant even when there is no coronavirus!
 So, in light of all this, I want to tell you an antimicrobial and antibacterial painting product we are using, Sherwin-Williams PaintShield™, but hang tight – I need to explain a couple of things first.

 You all probably understand there’s a difference between viruses and bacteria.
 Staph infections like MRSA (Methicillin-resistant Staphylococcus aureus) and E coli for instance are bacteria.
 Typically these are treated with antibiotics.

 Viruses, on the other hand, are tinier than bacteria.
 Unlike bacteria, viruses can’t survive without a host.
 Also unlike bacteria, most viruses do cause disease, and they’re quite specific about the cells they attack.
 For example, certain viruses attack cells in the liver, respiratory system, or blood.
 In some cases, viruses target bacteria.
 The thing to remember is to avoid either bacterial infections and viruses by using hygienic products and procedures.